Dev7z/gddb/README.md

 # gddb
 GDDB (Geometry dash Database), is a collection of featured levels but rated with better standards that focuses on balancing the gameplay and the look of the level.
-For more info check the Readme.